Walt Disney on Mickey Mouse, whose house is in Toontown: “I only hope that we never lose sight of one thing – that it was all started by a mouse.”

-Overview: The long-time homes of Mickey Mouse, Minnie Mouse and friends are found in this cartoon world at Disneyland Park.
-In Mickey’s Toontown, guests are transported to the colorful and animated metropolis where the Disney animators’ sketchpad comes alive.
+Overview: Mickey’s Toontown transports guests to the colorful and animated metropolis where the Disney animators’ sketchpad comes alive.
+The long-time homes of Mickey Mouse, Minnie Mouse and friends are found in this cartoon world at Disneyland Park.
 Here, guests can meet the “big cheese” himself at Mickey’s House, test Gadget’s Go Coaster as it rolls along a giant acorn and hitch a ride on a zany taxi cab on Roger Rabbit’s Car Toon Spin.
 Kids of all ages are encouraged to play in this whimsical interactive land.

 - Roger Rabbit’s Car Toon Spin

 - Mickey’s House and Meet Mickey

 - Disneyland Railroad

 Entertainment: Since this is the neighborhood of Mickey and his friends, guests can expect to run into some familiar faces eager to play with guests of all ages.
 Not only can guests meet Mickey at his house, they may also look for Minnie Mouse and Goofy by their houses.
 Other playful characters found in Mickey’s Toontown are Pluto, Donald, Chip and Dale.
 Cameras and autograph books are highly recommended for Mickey’s Toontown tourists.